 Within a year, The Outsider had earned the author £20,000, equivalent to over a million today.
 However, he quickly dropped from literary fashion, and retired to Cornwall.
 Some of the reasons for discontent with this new writer were his tendencies to party-going, wine and whisky, name-dropping, and personal estimation.
 Britain’s answer to Camus was not committed to any strict self-discipline.
 A literary failing of The Outsider was eventually defined in terms of having “oversimplified and deformed some case studies to make them fit a thesis” (John Ezard, Colin Wilson obituary).

-Wilson’s sequel book Religion and the Rebel (1957) did not achieve popularity, and was described by one critic as “half-baked Nietzsche.”
+Wilson’s sequel book Religion and the Rebel (1957) did not achieve popularity.
+One critical assessment made the accusation of “half-baked Nietzsche.”
 Wilson was certainly influenced to some extent by Nietzsche.
 While some critics disown his preoccupation with outsider religion, others say that he opted for a confusing ideological route awkwardly converging with his subsequent tendency to the paranormal.

 A drawback for some was Colin Wilson’s declaration of his own talent.
 He permanently regarded himself as a genius.
 He is on record as saying: “I suspect that I am probably the greatest writer of the 20th century” (Harry Ritchie, “Look back in Wonder,” The Guardian, 2006).